uzzielperez/uzzielperez.github.io/_posts/2020-09-07-Getting-Started-UACMS-Analysis.md

 We'll use the [repository](https://github.com/uzzielperez/UACMS-Getting-Started) to pull changes, make branches, and submit a Pull Request.

+- Scaling up and submitting crab jobs
 - Learning Git (setting up git as homework)
 - Accessing eos

+And maybe these things we can discuss offline.
 - Generating your own Pythia Events
 - Playing with CMS Open Data